joooorji/joooorji.github.io/_showcase/03_tactical.md

 embed: 9sycwi
 ---

-The Sniper is a marksman.
-Their heavy shots send them backward with recoil.
-Players are strongly incentivized to use their tumble and blink shots to reposition and land one of their strongest skills that fires off a set distance away from them.

-When they use some of their key skills enough times, they'll be able to access their strongest skill that fires powerful wind arrows.
+The Sniper is a markswoman.
+I warped the common archer archetype by creating a gameplay loop that involves constant repositioning to make combat more interactive instead of idly sitting in the back of the arena firing off arrows without a care.

+Attacks push the player character forward or backward.
+At the same time, one of their most powerful attacks fires a rain of arrows that only strikes at a set distance away from the player.

+This creates a minigame that players have to balance, incentivizing them to master the movement and positioning of each skill while keeping an eye on the enemy's own movement in order to land powerful volleys of arrows.

+Their skills create wind energy which after enough casts, unlocks their strongest skill that puts them in a siege stance.
+While in the stance the Sniper can fire off powerful piercing arrows that finishing with a powerufl final arrow that explodes into a tornado of wind energy.